Poland

 • Clarification of the rules of the TAX FREE system in the event that the traveler's tax refund in cash took place after the deadline for submitting the tax declaration.

-The previous package of amendments aimed at introducing simplifications to the VAT Act (so-called ‘SLIM VAT 2’ package) was adopted as of 1 October 2021 (partially as of 1 January 2022) and covered, inter alia, removal of restrictions on issuing collective correction invoices and cancellation of duplicate invoices, simplification of VAT deduction on cars used for business activity and amendments to reporting of import of services.
+The previous package of amendments aimed at introducing simplifications to the VAT Act (so-called ‘SLIM VAT 2’ package) was adopted as of 1 October 2021 (partially as of 1 January 2022) and covered, inter alia, removal of restrictions on issuing collective correction invoices and cancellation of duplicate invoices, simplification of VAT deduction on cars used for business activity, and amendments to reporting of import of services.

 Central Electronic System of Payment information

-As of 1 January 2024, the payment service providers are obliged to keep electronic records of payment data for cross-border payments and to exchange these records with a newly established central EU-database, i.e. Central Electronic System of Payment information (the so-called CESOP).
+As of 1 January 2024, the payment service providers are required to keep electronic records of payment data for cross-border payments and to exchange these records with a newly established central EU-database, i.e. Central Electronic System of Payment information (the so-called CESOP).
 The purpose of the new reporting obligation is to combat VAT fraud.

 Under the new reporting requirements, domestic banks, foreign bank branches, credit institutions, payment institutions, and credit unions must maintain, store, and report on cross-border payments to the Head of National Revenue Administration, when the payment service provider makes more than 25 such payments to the same payee per quarter.